miensol/miensol.github.io/content/posts/aws-step-function-with-cloudwatch-events/index.md

 Let's test the execution by requesting a document with id equal to 3.
 As expected Alice signs the document after couple of seconds.
-However, for in order to get Bob's signature we invoke complete signature labmda.
+However, for in order to get Bob's signature we invoke complete signature lambda.
 This simulates an action that involves human interaction.
 Note that the whole process could take months to complete!